Last updated on January 24th, 2026

-This simple, overnight artisan pizza dough is the best homemade pizza dough for the home oven.
-Perfect for any toppings, you can even use this recipe to make same-day pizza dough!
+This simple, overnight 4-Ingredient Artisan Pizza Dough is the best homemade pizza dough for the home oven.
+Perfect for any toppings, you can even use this recipe to make same-day pizza dough.

 Homemade pizza truly has my heart.
 It’s always our first choice for Saturday night dinners, and once you’ve perfected your own crust there really is no going back.

-Why you’ll love this artisan pizza dough recipe
+Why you’ll love this 4-Ingredient Artisan Pizza Dough recipe

 The key to perfect pizza dough is the slow, overnight fermentation to build strong, almost-sourdough-like flavour.
 Then, the high oven temperature adds a touch of smokiness while using a baking steel or pizza stone produces those much sought after, blistered bubbles and charred, crispy bottoms.